 Facebook is calling for advertisers to increase “liquidity (flexibility) by removing constraints” on their campaigns.
 One of the constraints to be removed is to open up your account structure by minimizing how many campaigns and ad sets you have.
 Another way to improve “flexibility” is to use Campaign Budget Optimization to free up how your ad budget is spent.
 And yet another way to give the algorithm the flexibility it needs is to allow it to pick ad placements so it can test your ads across the 14 different placements available.

-This means, of course, you’ll be giving up lots of control.
-Some advertisers don’t like that.
+This means, of course, you will be giving up lots of control.
+Some advertisers do not like that.
 But here’s how Facebook views this “control” versus “algorithmic optimization” quandary:

 Which would you want?
 More conversions, or more control?
 Personally, if I could be assured the value of those conversions is as good as what I was getting before, I’d go with more conversions.